Unix Timestamp Converter

 How to convert a Unix timestamp

-- Click Use current time to grab the epoch right now, and Copy output to take everything with you.
+4. Click Use current time to drop in the epoch for this exact moment, then Copy output to take all the formats with you.

-Unix time counts seconds since midnight UTC on January 1, 1970 — "the epoch".
-It's the backbone of computing time: log files, JWT exp claims, database columns, API responses and cron jobs all speak it.
-The classic bug is mixing units: JavaScript's Date.now() returns milliseconds while most APIs and JWTs use seconds, so a timestamp pasted into the wrong tool lands in the year 57519.
-This converter reads the number of digits and picks the right unit automatically, so 10-digit, 13-digit and 16-digit values all decode to the date you expect.
+Unix time counts from a single fixed instant, midnight UTC on 1 January 1970, known as "the epoch", and it is the backbone of how computers store moments: log lines, database columns, cron schedules, API responses and JWT exp claims all speak it.
+The trap is the unit.
+JavaScript's Date.now() returns milliseconds, while Unix tools, most REST APIs and JWTs use seconds.
+Feed a seconds value into something expecting milliseconds and your date lands in January 1970; do the reverse and you jump to the year 57519.
+This converter reads the magnitude of the number and picks the unit for you, so a 10-digit (seconds), 13-digit (milliseconds) or 16-digit (microseconds) value all decode to the date you actually meant, a fast way to sanity-check which unit an unfamiliar API is handing you.

 Frequently asked questions